The world's most destructive forest fires

 Tubbs Fire, California, USA, 2017

-The wildfires in the US state of California have grabbed headlines over the past few years – and they're on the rise.
-The Tubbs Fire, which rushed through California's wine country in 2017, was the most devastating wildfire in the state's history at the time.
-It's thought that the fire was started in the city of Calistoga by sparks from fallen power lines, then intense winds fanned the flames.
+Wildfires in California have grabbed headlines in recent times – and they're on the rise.
+The Tubbs Fire, which rushed through California's wine country in 2017, was the most devastating wildfire in the state's history at that time.
+It's thought the fire was started in the city of Calistoga by sparks from fallen power lines, before intense winds fanned the flames.

-The city of Santa Rosa, alongside other areas of Sonoma, Napa and Lake County, was gutted by the blaze – more than 5,000 homes and buildings were destroyed and at least 22 people were killed during the fire's rampage.
+The city of Santa Rosa, with other areas of Sonoma, Napa and Lake counties, was gutted by the blaze, with more than 5,000 homes and buildings destroyed and at least 22 people killed.
 Years later, the stricken communities are still feeling the effects.

 Justin Sullivan/Getty Images